abendigo/abendigo.github.io/_posts/2021-04-26-svelte-traefik-forwardauth.markdown

       return { ...response, headers };
     }

-Now, in a real site, we would need to worry about expireing the session, generating a more secure session id, checking ip addresses, etc, but this will do for now.
+Now, in a real site, we would need to worry about expiring the session, generating a more secure session id, checking ip addresses, etc, but this will do for now.

 Ok, lets add a Login page.
 Here is one that I copied from [CodeShack][codeshack].